GN-SR/JavaChessGame/README.md

 ## Introduction

-This tutorial provides a comprehensive walkthrough on how to build a **Java Chess Game Application**.
-The focus is on helping beginners understand Java’s core features by implementing a functional chess game with essential game logic, UI components, and interactive features.
-Whether you are just beginning with Java or looking to develop a portfolio project, this chess game is an engaging way to learn!
+The Java Chess Game Application is a personal project aimed at creating a feature-rich chess game with a user-friendly interface.
+It implements essential chess mechanics, such as legal moves, turn switching, check and checkmate detection, and more.
+This project serves as both a demonstration of my programming expertise and a base for further enhancements.

 ## Features